amal-401-advanced-javascript/data-structures-and-algorithms/challenges/Data-Structures/linkedList/README.md

   - 4. append(value) which adds a new node with the given value to the end of the list.
   - 5. insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node.
   - 5. insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node.
+  - 6. mergeLists(list1, list2) which merge two linked list on a new linked list.

 ## Approach & Efficiency
 - insert O(1)